-a.
-One (1) poster may be placed on each bulletin board.
+1)One (1) poster may be placed on each bulletin board.
 Contact Amy Bull to set up postings.

 EE.
-Student Heath Center
+Student Health Center

-a.
-No posters are allowed in the Student Health Center.
+1)No posters are allowed in the Student Health Center.

-FF.
-Turner Residence Hall

-a.
-Nominees may place one (1) poster on each bulletin board in the main lobby.
+- FF.
+Turner Residence Hall - 1)Nominees may place one (1) poster on each bulletin board in the main lobby.
 Clear with the housing director, have the posters be dropped off at the housing office.